paulsamways/resume/src/resume.md

 #### Projects:

-* [ContinuaCI](https://www.finalbuilder.com/continua-ci) was started as a greenfield project by myself and the CEO and continues to be a feature product of the company.
+* [ContinuaCI](https://www.finalbuilder.com/continua-ci) was started as a new project by myself and the CEO and continues to be a feature product of the company.
 The architecture resembles a traditional 3-tier application with the addition of distributed worker agents communicating with the 'logic' layer in a hub and spoke pattern.
 Some technically interesting parts of the code base that I was responsible for included:
     * Designing the distributed agents to analyse the environments in which they are installed and registering themselves, and capabilities, with the main application server.
     * Developing the workflow engine and web interface that enables the user to configure the build process that is run on the agents.
     * Designing the extensibility layer of the application to allow users to write custom build actions.
 An aspect of this was the use of .NET attributes to automatically generate a web interface for configuring instances of the actions.